ajag408/amazon/README.md

 	(add more topics here)

- 4) To Connect to Database, add .env variable in backend folder and popluate the below variables MYSQL_DB_USERNAME
+ 4) To Connect to Database, add .env variable in backend folder and kafka-backend and popluate the below variables MYSQL_DB_USERNAME
 	MYSQL_DB_PASSWORD
 	MYSQL_DB_NAME